miranska/restore/README.md

 ## Running the tests

-Under the root directory of this project, we provide one example of how to use this package.
+Under the `demo` directory of this project, we provide one example of how to use this package.
 After the installation, you can test the installation by running the `example.R` file.
 The `example.R` file will call the function of `test_two_datasets()`.
 In addition, you can type `help("test_two_datasets")` in R console to see the details of all the arguments.

 ### Break down into end to end tests